Registration for Camp WSA 2026 is now open!

 • Have previous volunteer or job experience

-Back in November 2024, our partners at Camp Twin Lakes shared a few changes that impact our 2025 summer camp session:
+In November 2024, our partners at Camp Twin Lakes shared several changes that affected our camp sessions beginning in 2025.

-• Camp Twin Lakes will be hosting us at a different location - Camp Will-A-Way in Winder, GA.
-It’s about the same distance from the Atlanta airport, and close to Athens, GA.
-It is a more established campground with more trees and character, but all cabins and amenities have been updated to meet current needs and regulations.
+For the 2025 session, Camp Twin Lakes hosted us at a different location, Camp Will-A-Way in Winder, Georgia.
+It is about the same distance from the Atlanta airport and close to Athens.
+The site is a more established campground with additional trees and character, and all cabins and amenities meet current needs and regulations.

-This year, we’re leaning into classic camp adventures—think boating, fishing, rock wall climbing, zip-lining, and spending time with the animals at the farm!
-While some of the therapy-focused programming and organized music sessions will take a step back, the focus will be on fun, exploration, and independence-building activities - with therapeutic support and music built in!
+In recent sessions, we leaned into classic camp activities like boating, fishing, rock wall climbing, zip lining, and time at the farm.
+While some therapy-focused programming and organized music sessions stepped back, fun, exploration, and independence-building stayed front and center, with therapeutic support and music woven in.